 The College of Arts & Media has very specific policies concerning eligibility and registration for independent studies.
 Students should consult the CAM advisor or their faculty mentors for specific eligibility criteria and registration procedures.
 The number of credits to be earned for an independent study project shall be determined at the time of registration.
 The college and academic programs have specific policies on how independent study credits may apply to the bachelor’s degree.
-A maximum of 12 semester hours of independent study may apply toward the bachelor’s degree and cannot be used to replace existing and available courses.
-Please contact CAMadvising@ucdenver.edu for additional information and appropriate paperwork.
-Independent study should be added by the census date (add/drop deadline) as noted on the academic calendar.
+A maximum of 12 semester hours of independent study may apply toward the bachelor’s degree and cannot be used to replace a required course.
+Please see the CAM Web site for additional information and appropriate paperwork.
+Independent study should be added by Census Date (add/drop deadline) as noted on the academic calendar.

 Internships provide important educational and professional experience.
 A maximum of 3 hours of internship credit per semester and 9 hours overall is allowed.
-Internship credit may not be awarded retroactively or after the student begins internship hours.
-Students should consult with an academic advisor about the counting of internship credits in their degree plans.
+Internship credit may not be awarded retroactively nor after the student begins internship hours.
+Students should consult with an academic advisor about the placement of internship credit in their degree plans.

 The college requires that students have the following to qualify for an internship:

 - 60 semester hours

 - Minimum of a 2.75 cumulative University of Colorado GPA